ethereum/populus/docs/chain.introduction.rst

 Local chains can be setup within your ``populus.json`` file.
-Each local chain stores its chain data in the ``populus.Project.blockchains_dir`` and persists it's data between runs.
+Each local chain stores its chain data in the ``populus.Project.blockchains_dir`` and persists its data between runs.

 Local chains are backed by the go-ethereum ``geth`` client.